Please tell me that I am not the only one that hates packing school lunches.

-Once a week (Sundays for us), the kids join me in the kitchen for a lunch-packing session.
+As part of our Sunday routine, the kids join me in the kitchen for a lunch-packing session.

 I set out all of the items that they typically like to have in their lunches.
 This usually includes pretzels, popcorn, crackers, hard-boiled eggs, yogurt, cheese and fruit.